xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 [^1]: Poghosyan, A., & Golkar, A. (2017).
 CubeSat evolution: Analyzing CubeSat capabilities for conducting science missions. *Progress in Aerospace Sciences, 88*, 59-83.
 [^2]: Sweeting, M. (2018).
 Modern small satellites-changing the economics of space. *Proceedings of the IEEE, 106(3)*, 343-361.
+[^3]: Retselis, A. F., Papafotiou, T., & Kanavouras, K. (2022, April).
+Adaptation of the AcubeSAT nanosatellite project into remote working during the COVID-19 era.
+In *4th Symposium on Space Educational Activities*.
+Universitat Politècnica de Catalunya.